Saevon/saevon.github.io/_posts/2013-07-12-python-virtual-environments-and-pip.md

 ---
 {% include JB/setup %}

-virtualenv is a pretty awesome tool for any python user, however it is often too easy to accidentaly install new pacakges into the wrong place.
+virtualenv is a pretty awesome tool for any python user, however it is often too easy to accidentally install new pacakges into the wrong place.
 Here I show you how to separate your system packages and that of your project environments.

 # Intro